dd9jn/rfc4880bis/crypto-refresh.md

 The length field of an MPI describes the length starting from its most significant non-zero bit.
 Thus, the MPI \[00 02 01\] is not formed correctly.
 It should be \[00 01 01\].
-When parsing an MPI in a v5 Key, Signature, or Public-Key Encrypted Session Key packet, the implementation MUST check that the encoded length matches the length starting from the most significant non-zero bit, and reject the packet as malformed if not.
+When parsing an MPI in a v6 Key or Signature, or a v5 Public-Key Encrypted Session Key packet, the implementation MUST check that the encoded length matches the length starting from the most significant non-zero bit, and reject the packet as malformed if not.

 Unused bits of an MPI MUST be zero.